apexcharts/apexcharts.js/README.md

 ## Interactivity

-Zoom, Pan, Scroll through data.
+Zoom, Pan, and Scroll through data.
 Make selections and load other charts using those selections.
 An example showing some interactivity

 <p align="center"><a href="https://codepen.io/apexcharts/pen/QrbEQg" target="_blank"><img src="https://apexcharts.com/media/interactivity.gif" alt="interactive chart"></a></p>

 ## Dynamic Series Update

-Another approach to Drill down charts where one selection updates the data of other charts.
+Another approach is to Drill down charts where one selection updates the data of other charts.
 An example of loading dynamic series into charts is shown below

 <p align="center"><a href="https://apexcharts.com/javascript-chart-demos/column-charts/dynamic-loaded-chart/"><img src="https://apexcharts.com/media/dynamic-selection.gif" alt="dynamic-loading-chart" /></a></p>

 ## Annotations

-Annotations allows you to write custom text on specific values or on axes values.
+Annotations allow you to write custom text on specific values or on axes values.
 Valuable to expand the visual appeal of your chart and make it more informative.

 <p align="center"><a href="https://apexcharts.com/docs/annotations/"><img src="https://apexcharts.com/media/annotations.png" alt="annotations" /></a></p>

 ## Mixed Charts

 You can combine more than one chart type to create a combo/mixed chart.
 Possible combinations can be line/area/column together in a single chart.
-Each chart-type can have it's own y-axis.
+Each chart type can have its own y-axis.

 <p align="center"><a href="https://apexcharts.com/javascript-chart-demos/mixed-charts/"><img src="https://apexcharts.com/wp-content/uploads/2018/05/line-column-area-mixed-chart.svg" alt="annotations" width="490" /></a></p>

 ## Candlestick

 Use a candlestick chart (a common financial chart) to describe price changes of a security, derivative, or currency.
-Below image show how you can use another chart as a brush/preview-pane which acts as a handle to browse the main candlestick chart.
+The below image shows how you can use another chart as a brush/preview pane which acts as a handle to browse the main candlestick chart.

 <p align="center"><a href="https://apexcharts.com/javascript-chart-demos/candlestick-charts/"><img src="https://apexcharts.com/media/candlestick.png" alt="candlestick" width="490" /></a></p>

 ## Heatmaps

 Use Heatmaps to represent data through colors and shades.
-Frequently used with bigger data collections, they are valuable for recognizing patterns and area of focus.
+Frequently used with bigger data collections, they are valuable for recognizing patterns and areas of focus.

 <p align="center"><a href="https://apexcharts.com/javascript-chart-demos/heatmap-charts/"><img src="https://apexcharts.com/media/heatmap-charts.png" alt="heatmap" /></a></p>

 ## Gauges

-The tiny gauges are an important part of a dashboard and are useful in displaying single series data.
+The tiny gauges are an important part of a dashboard and are useful in displaying single-series data.
 A demo of these gauges:

 <p align="center"><a href="https://apexcharts.com/javascript-chart-demos/radialbar-charts/"><img src="https://apexcharts.com/media/radialbars-gauges.png" width="490" alt="radialbar-chart" /></a></p>

 ## Sparklines

-Utilize sparklines to indicate trends in data, for example, occasional increments or declines, monetary cycles, or to feature most extreme and least values:
+Utilize sparklines to indicate trends in data, for example, occasional increments or declines, monetary cycles, or to feature the most extreme and least values:

 <p align="center"><a href="https://apexcharts.com/javascript-chart-demos/sparklines/"><img src="https://apexcharts.com/media/sparklines.png" alt="sparkline-chart" /></a></p>

 ## Need Advanced Data Grid for your next project?
 We partnered with Infragistics, creators of the fastest data grids on the planet!
-Ignite UI Grids can handle unlimited rows and columns of data, while providing access to custom templates and real-time data updates.
+Ignite UI Grids can handle unlimited rows and columns of data while providing access to custom templates and real-time data updates.

 <p align="center"><a href="https://www.infragistics.com/products/ignite-ui-angular/angular/components/grid/grid" target="_blank"><img src="https://apexcharts.com/media/infragistics-data-grid.png" /></a></p>